Orange County Burglary Lawyers

 Definition of burglary in California

 Second degree, also known as commercial, covers all other allegations.
-In California, a second degree offense is a “wobbler” offense meaning that it can be charged as a felony or a misdemeanor.
+In California, this is a “wobbler” offense meaning that it can be charged as a felony or a misdemeanor.
 In most cases, the prosecutor will consider the totality of the circumstances surrounding the crime when deciding whether to charge the defendant with felony second degree or misdemeanor second degree.

 What do prosecutors need to convict defendants?